Birkwood Castle

-Birkwood Castle, also known as Birkwood House, is a Gothic country house situated in Lesmahagow, South Lanarkshire, Scotland.
-Built in the 18th century, it was greatly expanded by the McKirdy family.
-In 1920 it was purchased by the local authority for use as a hospital.
-Following closure of the hospital, attempts have been made to redevelop the building.
-The house is the subject for numerous ghostlore stories.
+Birkwood Castle, also known as Birkwood House, is a castellated Gothic Revival country house situated in the Greenholm village area of Lesmahagow, South Lanarkshire, Scotland.
+Built originally as a small Georgian manor, it was greatly expanded by the McKirdy family in the mid-1800s and later 1800s to create the better known 'Birkwood Castle'.
+In 1923 the building and its policy grounds were purchased by a department of the local authority for use as a hospital.
+Following closure of the institution, attempts have been made to redevelop the building.
+The house, now in ruin, is on the Buildings at Risk Register, and is the subject of numerous, recent ghostlore associations.